zrothauser/all-in-one-event-calendar/readme.txt

 categories, recurrence, and import/export of .ics feeds.

 == Description ==

+><strong>Support considerations:</strong> Due to very limited resources (only one support person) the purpose of the WorPress.org support forum is mainly to capture bugs while checking it daily for severe issues.
+Still, we're doing our best to debug and troubleshoot  users subscribed to Core+, paid add-ons and free customers, in that order with an expected response of up to 7 days or more.
+Please read our [sticky post](https://wordpress.org/support/topic/read-this-first-welcome-to-all-in-one-event-calendar-support-forum?replies=1) before creating a new support thread.
+>
+> Please check-out our [Hub and Pro hosted plans](http://time.ly/products) for many extra features and 24h to 48h response time via "Get Help" feature inside the plugin.

 The [All-in-One Event Calendar](http://time.ly/) from [Timely](http://time.ly/) is a beautiful way to list your events in